 Basilian Fathers in History

-The Basilian Fathers belong to the Order of St. Basil the Great, using the initials O.S.B.M. - the equivalent of the official name in Latin: O-rdo S-ancti-B-asilii M-agni.
+The Basilian Fathers belong to the Basilian Order of Saint Josaphat, also known as the Order of Saint Basil the Great, using the initials O.S.B.M. - the equivalent of the official name in Latin: O-rdo S-ancti-B-asilii M-agni.

-The Basilian Order stems from on of the greatest fathers of the Church, St. Basil the Great, who lived in the fourth century.
+The Basilian Order stems from one of the greatest fathers of the Church, Saint Basil the Great, who lived in the fourth century.
 He compiled 55 Long and 313 Short Rules which are the basis of monastic life.
 The Basilian ideal of religious life evolved slowly in the East, and during the Middle Ages became the common heritage of Eastern and Western monasticism.

 The beginning of Basilian monastic lit among the Slavs dates to the eleventh century with the founding of the "Kievo-Petchrska Lavra", the famous Monastery of the Caves in Kiev.
 The construction of the Monastery of the Caves was begun by St. Anthony Petchersky (+1073) who in one of the hill overlooking the Dnieper River sub a "petchera", a cave, so that he might lead a solitary life.
 In a short time, he was joined by other solitaries.
 However, it was St. Theodosius Petchersky (+1074) who united all the monks under his Rule in one monastic community.